Scatter Plot vs. Line Graph: Unveiling the Power of Visual Data Representation

 Understanding Line Graphs: Tracking Changes Over Time

 A line graph, also known as a line chart, displays data points connected by straight line segments.
-This type of graph is particularly effective for illustrating trends and changes in a variable over time or another continuous variable.
+On top of that, this type of graph is particularly effective for illustrating trends and changes in a variable over time or another continuous variable.
 While it can also show the relationship between two variables, its primary strength lies in visualizing the progression of a single variable.

 Key Features of a Line Graph: